Special Education Teaching in Bolivia

 If you you are a qualified teacher then you are perfectly suited to this project.
 The project deals with pupils with learning disabilities so it would help if you have experience in this area.

-Some of the care homes in which we work deal exclusively with blind children.
+Some of the care centers in which we work deal exclusively with blind children.
 Any qualification or experience you have of teaching in Braille would be a great help in these institutions.

 If you are interested in this project but don’t have the relevant experience, then please read about our standard Teaching projects in Bolivia.